The application deadline for the Ph.D. in Computer Science is December 15th. The basic requirements for admission to the program are as follows:

-- The Test of English as a Foreign Language (TOEFL) test is required for candidates whose native language is not English and who have not studied in the United States for at least one year.
-The required minimum is 600 (paper test) or 250 (computer test); however, most candidates are well above this score.
+- The Test of English as a Foreign Language (TOEFL) is required for candidates from non-English speaking countries who have not studied in the United States for at least one year.
+The minimum accepted score is 100 for the internet based TOEFL exam, however most candidates should be above this score.

 - Completion of the online application